-No evidence was submitted that predominantly the portfolio, which comprised solely of structured notes, constituted listed structured notes in respect of the Complainant.
+No evidence was submitted that predominantly the portfolio, which at times comprised solely or predominantly of structured notes, constituted listed structured notes in respect of the Complainant.
 The fact sheets sourced by the OAFS of structured notes forming part of the Complainant's portfolio, actually indicated that the products in question were not listed on an exchange.
 On its part, the Service Provider did not prove either that the portfolio of the Complainant was 'predominantly invested in regulated markets' on an ongoing basis.